Indicio-tech/isomdl-uniffi/README.md

 ### Cross-Platform Building

-The `build-python-bindings.sh` script builds binaries for the current platform only.
+The build scripts build binaries for the current platform only.
 For production deployments requiring multiple platforms, you can:

 1. **Use GitHub Actions or CI/CD** to build on different runners
 2. **Use cross-compilation tools** like [cross-rs](https://github.com/cross-rs/cross):